Christian Marriage and Divorce – When You Have Done Enough

 To the wife who is wondering “Will my Christian marriage end in divorce?” and “how much is too much”, a few thoughts;

-Broken down, it means your husband is not above God’s will or Word.
-He doesn’t have a right to treat you however and its counted as okay because he’s a husband.
+Here’s the thing.
+A true Christian marriage should be Jesus-centered.
+Broken down, it means your husband is not above God’s expressed will.
+He doesn’t have a right to treat you however and it’s counted as okay because he’s a husband.